Eligibility criteria

 Before applying for registration

-Here are some resources that might help you decide if registration is right for your organisation:
+Here are some additional resources that might help you decide if registration is right for your organisation:

-- Guidance Notes, which explain the rationale for regulatory requirements and how to meet them
+• Guidance notes explain specific regulatory requirements and how to meet them.

-- the Public Housing Plan(external link), which will help you understand how you might contribute to the broader housing system by providing housing of the type and in the locations desired by the Government.
+• The Public Housing Plan(external link) which will help you understand how your organisation might contribute to the broader housing system by providing housing of the type and in the locations desired by the Government.

 Eligibility criteria

 To be eligible to register as a Community Housing Provider (CHP), you must meet our eligibility criteria and show that your organisation can meet the Performance Standards.
-These standards provide the Government with an assurance that community housing tenants are housed appropriately and their rights are protected.
+To maintain registration, you must continue to demonstrate that you meet the Performance Standards.
+These standards provide the Government with an assurance that community housing tenants are housed appropriately, and their rights are protected.

 To be eligible for registration as Class 1: Social Landlord:

-- You must be a housing provider with the objective of providing community rental housing and/or affordable rental housing or have detailed plans to establish such a provider.
+• You must be a housing provider with the objective of providing community rental housing and/or affordable rental housing or have detailed plans to provide long-term housing.

-- Your governing body must, after reviewing the Performance Standards(external link), support the application for registration.
+• Your governing body must, after reviewing the performance standards and guidelines, support the application for registration.

-- CHRA must be satisfied that you have the capacity to meet the Performance Standards.
+• CHRA must be satisfied that you have the capacity to meet, and maintain compliance with, the performance standards.

 Exclusions from registration

-- Local authorities and council-controlled organisations.
+• Local authorities and council-controlled organisations.
 A subsidiary of a local authority or council-controlled organisation may apply to register, so long as it is operating at arm’s length from the local authority.
-The subsidiary must be genuinely operating independently i.e. not part of the parent body’s corporate structure.
-This should be evident from its constitution, membership of its governing body, and its governance and financial management structures.
+The subsidiary must be genuinely operating independently for instance, not part of the local authority’s corporate structure.
+This should be evident from the constitution, membership of the governing body, and governance and financial management structures.
+There should not be any agreements or financial arrangements in place that would prevent the CHP from acting independently, in its own best interest.

 Encouraging diversity